daniellenguyen/composer/README.txt

   view that makes the whole program slower - the view is currently trying to compensate for the fact that HashSets' elements are not ordered from least to greatest.

-Questions for TA:
-1. Should we change the type T in the CompositionBuilder interface to type NoteList?
-2. If there are no notes in the list of notes, what should the console view return?
-    Currently it throws an exception.
-3. Is there a specific format Desired for midi-transcript.txt